Aircraft routing and crew pairing: updated algorithms at Air France: Pricing subproblem

-If the answer to this test is \emph{``no''}, then any $o$-$d$ path starting by $P$ is either infeasible or of cost greater than $c_{od}^{UB}$.
-Following the same technique as the one in the preamble of Section~8 of \citep{parmentier2015algorithms}, we have the following result.
+We now describe an \emph{enumeration algorithm} for the \MRCSP.
+It follows the standard labeling scheme \cite{irnich2005shortest} for resource constrained shortest paths.
+The specificity of our algorithm is that it uses, for each $v$ in $V$, a set $B_{v}$ of bounds such that,

+The lattice ordered monoid framework enables to design procedures to build these sets of bounds; see \Cref{sub:enhanced_bounds_computations_for_the_column_generation_context} for more details.
+Having defined these bounds, we define $\key(P)$ as

+The empty path at a vertex $v$ is the path with no arcs starting and ending at vertex $v$.
+By definition of paths resources, its resource is the neutral element of the monoid.
+A path $P$ {\em dominates} a path $Q$ if $\re_P\rleq\re_Q$.
+During the algorithm, a list $\mathsf{L}$ of partial paths, an upper bound $c_{od}^{UB}$ on the cost of an optimal solution, and lists $(\mathsf{L}_{v}^{\mathrm{nd}})_{v \in V}$ of non-dominated $o$-$v$ paths are maintained.
+Algorithm~\ref{alg:enumeration} states our algorithm.
+We denote by $P+a$ the path composed of a path $P$ followed by an arc $a$.

 \begin{prop} Suppose that $D$ is acyclic.
-Then for any combination of the tests \nf{(Low)} and \nf{(Dom)}, the algorithm converges after a finite number of iterations, and, at the end of the algorithm, $c_{od}^{UB}$ is equal to the cost of an optimal solution of the \MRCSP if such a solution exists, and to $+\infty$ otherwise. \end{prop}
+Then Algorithm~\ref{alg:enumeration} converges after a finite number of iterations, and, at the end of the algorithm, $c_{od}^{UB}$ is equal to the cost of an optimal solution of the \MRCSP if such a solution exists, and to $+\infty$ otherwise. \end{prop}

-It is well known that the use of lower bounds is a key element in the performance of the enumeration algorithms \cite{dumitrescu2003improved}.
-However, in the standard resource constrained shortest path framework \cite{irnich2005shortest}, a unique bound is used, and there is no standard way to build the lower bounds for non-linear problems.
-The \MRCSP framework enables to use the lower bound test \nf{(Low)} in non-linear contexts.
-Indeed, the monoid structure enables to compute paths resources in both direction, the ordered monoid structure to use bounds, and the lattice structure to compute these bounds.
-Besides, the originality of the lower bound test \nf{(Low)} is that it uses sets of bounds $B_{v}$ instead of single bounds and can thus discard more paths.
-These features of the lower bound test \nf{(Low)} happen to be a key element in the performance of our approach to the pricing subproblem.